The Top Conversion Goals for Association Marketing Leaders

 These resources may be required for employment in a field and could be offered at a discount for members.

-Platforms that are best for promoting awareness include Google Display and YouTube, Microsoft Display, and social media campaigns.
+Platforms that are valuable for promoting awareness include Google Display and YouTube, Microsoft Display, and social media campaigns.
 These types of campaigns have a low cost-per-click but usually a high return.

 Another common conversion for associations is event registrations.

 Most associations hold annual conferences, expos, or other in-person or online events to network, sell products, and present industry research.
-These events also act as a major source of both revenue and memberships, given that members are offered a significant discount on registrations.
+These events also act as a major source of both revenue and memberships, given that they offer members a meaningful discount on registrations.

-Facebook has a number of great event advertising tools for events, including promoting signups on the platform itself and doing more traditional advertising to a website page.
+Facebook has several effective advertising tools for events, including promoting sign-ups on the platform itself and doing more traditional advertising directing traffic to a website page.

 Google Display and YouTube are also effective platforms for events, given that you can target an email list or custom audience.
 Plus, these platforms allow you to show ads multiple times to a large audience while on a lean budget.